purvalpatel/Docker/README.md

 --------------------------------------

-1. create directory where you want to place Dockerfile `mkdir /Docker/sample`
+1. create directory where you want to place Dockerfile

+`mkdir /Docker/sample`
 `touch /Docker/sample/Dockerfile`

-Add below list of line into Dockerfile.
+Add below list of line into Dockerfile. \n
 `FROM ubuntu:18.04

 RUN apt-get update